 Fluoxetine is a type of antidepressant called a selective serotonin reuptake inhibitor (SSRI) that is indicated for use alongside psychotherapy.
-There is also some evidence to suggest that it may be beneficial for patients that do not suffer from depression.
+There is also some evidence to suggest that it may be beneficial for patients who do not suffer from depression.
 Other antidepressants are also used in the treatment plan for some patients.

 A nutritious eating plan is useful to help patients achieve and maintain a healthy weight.
-A nutritionist or dietitian may be involved in the process to devise the diet plan and help the patient to create strategies to stick to the plan.
+A nutritionist or dietitian may be involved in the process to devise the diet plan and help the patient create strategies to stick to the plan.

-In most cases, the treatment of bulimia involves long-term strategies to maintain healthy eating habits and body weight, but in severe cases acute treatment and hospitalization may be required.
+In most cases, the treatment of bulimia involves long-term strategies to maintain healthy eating habits and body weight, but in severe cases, acute treatment and hospitalization may be required.

 This is particularly evident in the case of electrolyte imbalances following vomiting or the use of laxatives, which can cause potentially fatal cardiovascular complications.
 An echocardiogram can be used to identify heart arrhythmias and help guide the appropriate treatment decisions to prevent severe outcomes.